 KENYA WILDLIFE TRUST

-The Kenya Wildlife Trust (KWT) is focused on creating sustainable predator populations.
-Through tried and tested methods, KWT wants to ensure that lions, leopards, cheetahs, hyenas and wild dogs not only survive, but thrive.
+Kenya Wildlife Trust (KWT) is focused on protecting and maintaining healthy predator populations.
+Through tried and tested methods, KWT ensures that lions, leopards, cheetahs, hyenas and wild dogs not only survive, but thrive.
 Since 2007, KWT has been helping to protect these iconic species and the landscapes that make Kenya truly unique.
 KWT’s vision is of a Kenya where predator populations are the cornerstone of thriving ecosystems.

-March To The Top Foundation is supporting these efforts as well as directly funding certain Kenya Wildlife Projects including the Esiteti Primary School.
+March To The Top Foundation is supporting these efforts as well as directly funding certain Kenya Wildlife Trust projects including the Esiteti Primary School.

 WHY IT MATTERS